 When the float switch starts to float on top of the rising water, electricity stops flowing through the float switch, the LED turns off, and the pump stops.

-Click here to view full details of the implementation of a simple DIY Automatic Pump Shut Off Circuit
+NEW Click here to view full details of the implementation of a simple DIY Automatic Pump Shut Off Circuit.

 Hysteresis with Float Switches